Roadmap to Reopening: Fall 2021

 What You Need to Know

-If you have not already submitted your vaccine status form, please do so before August 2.
-Faculty, staff and students will use the form to indicate their vaccination status and intentions toward vaccination.
+If you have not already submitted your mandatory vaccine status form, please do so immediately.
+Faculty, staff, and students will use the form to indicate their vaccination status and intentions toward vaccination.

-Effective July 12, masks will be optional for vaccinated individuals.
-In addition this fall, fully vaccinated individuals will not be subject to surveillance testing, nor will they need to quarantine if exposed to COVID-19.
+Fully vaccinated individuals must wear face coverings indoors during this initial evaluation period, but will not be subject to weekly surveillance testing, nor will they need to quarantine if exposed to COVID-19.
 On-demand COVID-19 testing will be available to all individuals on campus.

-All unvaccinated students, faculty and staff are required to wear masks indoors, and will be asked to participate in weekly surveillance testing.
+All unvaccinated students, faculty and staff are required to wear face coverings indoors, and will be asked to participate in weekly surveillance testing.
 Unvaccinated individuals will be subject to quarantine and isolation, if necessary.
 Masks are recommended for unvaccinated persons in outdoor settings where social distancing cannot be maintained.
-Any person who has yet to submit a vaccination status form will be considered unvaccinated for these purposes as well.
+Any person who fails to submit a vaccination status form or is any status other than "fully vaccinated" will be considered unvaccinated for these purposes as well.